MyLifeVault/flutter_robot/README.md

 # Flutter Robot 🤖📱

-Create a widget testes using the Robot Pattern!
+Create widget tests using the Robot Pattern!

-It is a good option to create testes to your `page` validating the correct interaction between (controller) <-> (widget).
-This way you can validate if your view show/do exactly you expected in each state of controller(cubit/bloc/mobx/etc).
+It is a good option to create tests for your `page`, validating the correct interaction between (controller) <-> (widget).
+This way you can validate if your views do exactly what you expect in each controller state (cubit/bloc/mobx/etc).

 | Progress | Feature |
 |----------|----------|